 Since I’m right-handed I leave the right side Fastex unbuckled during the donning process.
 Taking it off is just one click and pulling your head out.
 This is really a grab-and-go rapid deployment setup.

 Though the carrier is lightweight and very comfortable around the torso I think many who use plate carriers may know my next complaint: shoulders.
 For short periods of time the plain thick webbing over the shoulders is fine.
 However, when worn for multiple hours they really start to get irritating and uncomfortable.

 The solution to this for me was pretty easy: HSGI Was/Wee shoulder pads.
 Though they are made for HSGI carriers they worked equally as well with the GGG MPC.
 They distribute the load better, don’t move around because the bottoms are covered with the same SureGrip material as their battle belts — and they don’t break the bank.

-These are definitely a worthwhile upgrade if you’re going to wear your fig for hours and hours.
-Of course, you won’t necessarily need it if this is something you’re throwing in the back seat of a patrol car or in a bailout bag.
+These are definitely a worthwhile upgrade if you’re going to wear your rig for hours and hours.
+Of course, you won’t necessarily need it if this is something you’re throwing in the back seat of a law enforcement vehicle or in a bailout bag.